sjbylo/container-workshop/03-build-image-with-app/README.md

-# Build an image with the app inside
+# Build an image containing the application

-If you don't have the application source code already, fetch the source code from the following URL.
+If you don't have the application source code already, download the source code from the following URL.

 ```
 https://github.com/sjbylo/flask-vote-app/archive/master.zip